charlesrc/nanoscint/README.md

 ### Julia Prerequisites

-Code was written in Julia 1.6.1.
+Julia sections of the code were written in Julia 1.6.1.
 To download required Julia packages, you can use the following command (preferably in a virtual environment):
 * Julia Requirements
   ```sh
   Pkg.add(["PyCall", "PyPlot", "Peaks", "Statistics", "LinearAlgebra", "SparseArrays", "GSL", "DifferentialEquations", "Sundials", "PyCall", "LsqFit", "Printf", "Interpolations", "DelimitedFiles", "JLD2"])